 On 3 April 1987 the late Duchess of Windsor’s jewellery fetched £31m ($50m) at auction in Switzerland.
-This was six times the expected figure projected the collection would garner.
+The sum was six times the expected figure projected the collection would garner.

-It was said that 1,000 bidders and 300 members of the media packed into a huge tent constructed by Sotheby’s next to Lake Geneva for the two-day auction.
+It was said that 1,000 bidders and 300 members of the media packed into an enormous tent constructed by Sotheby’s next to Lake Geneva for the two-day auction.
 Across the pond in New York there were an additional 600 people in Sotheby’s central salesroom to observe slides of the jewels and to have their bids dispatched to Geneva.

 Numerous items went for up to 10 times their anticipated price.
 The highest price was nearly £2m ($3.15m) paid for a 31-carat diamond ring.